 Completion of a basic statistics course is required.

-If completed in conjunction with Loyola’s Dietetic Internship, it is anticipated that both the internship and master’s degree can be completed in two to two and a half years.
+If completed in conjunction with Loyola’s Dietetic Internship, it is anticipated that both the internship and master’s degree can be completed in 22 months.
 If completed as a registered dietitian, it is anticipated that the master’s could be completed in one to two years.

 In order to complete the MS in Dietetics, the following courses are required.
-They include the 12 credits of the Loyola Dietetic Internship.
-If the student is a registered dietitian, some credits may not be required based on review of the application and professional portfolio materials.
+They include the 13 credits of the Loyola Dietetic Internship.
+If the student is a registered dietitian, some credits may not be required based other graduate level courses completed at an accredited college or university which may be transferred in and applied to the Loyola MS in Dietetics.
+This review and transfer of credits is based on review of the program director and approval of the Loyola Graduate School.

 |Core Courses||Semester Hours|

 |Theory and Research in Dietetic Practice (FONU 503)||3|

 |Physical Assessment for Dietitians (FONU 410)||3|